“How do you decide what to do, where to go and when to do it?

 Each year the evidence we see of new partnerships is the result of much time on the ground, investigating, relationship building, staff and board discussion and prayer.
 Slowly by slowly building long-term relationships with solid accountability structures.

-Learn more about our Anti-Trafficking Network in Sudan!
+Learn more about our Anti-Trafficking Network spanning Sudan & South Sudan!